spamsch/website/packages/shared/content/blog/bardusch-rfid-laundry-platform.md

   - architecture
 ---

-When bardusch asked me to digitise industrial laundry logistics, the brief sounded deceptively simple: ingest every garment scan, keep customer analytics sub‑10 seconds, and do it on SAP Business Technology Platform.
+When a customer asked me to digitise industrial laundry logistics, the brief sounded deceptively simple: ingest every garment scan, keep customer analytics sub‑10 seconds, and do it on SAP Business Technology Platform.
 In practice that meant handling ~60 million RFID events every week, harmonising legacy ERP semantics, and proving a roadmap from MVP to SaaS.

 ## Framing the Challenge

-- **Volume at the edge:** 12 million garments scanned five times a week; events arrive in bursts from Data Mars gateways.
+- **Volume at the edge:** 12 million garments scanned five times a week; events arrive in bursts from Data gateways.
-- **Heterogeneous master data:** BISS still mediates on‑prem ERP payloads that need to coexist with new cloud services.
+- **Heterogeneous master data:** Proprietary system still mediates on‑prem ERP payloads that need to coexist with new cloud services.
 - **Analytics without lag:** Warehouse teams, sales, and customers expect dashboards and alerts in under ten seconds.
 - **Regulated operations:** Access models, retention rules, and audit trails must satisfy industrial customers across Europe.